SparkCode/anki-card-generator/README.md

 **Synonyms**: section (broader, less specific), storage area (descriptive), cabin (when referring to a sleeping space in a train)

 **Antonyms**: open space, hallway

+**Etymology**: From Latin "compartimentum", meaning "to divide or separate"
 ```

+## Audio Functionality

+The application now supports adding audio pronunciations to your Anki cards:

+1. Generate a card for your target word
+2. If you've provided an OpenAI API key, you can generate audio for the example sentence
+3. The audio will be automatically added to your Anki card when using the "Create in Anki" feature
+4. You can preview the audio before adding it to your card

 ## Development